Generic Name: enoxaparin (ee NOX a PAR rin)

 What other drugs will affect enoxaparin?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with enoxaparin, especially other medicines used to treat or prevent blood clots, such as:
+Tell your doctor about all your other medicines, especially other medicines to treat or prevent blood clots, such as:

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.